Fish may be a lovely addition to anyone's species tank, but choosing the correct fish for the proper tank size is critical.

-Neon Tetras require subtropical water in nature, with a pH of 6.0 to 7.5 and a temperature of 75 degrees Fahrenheit.
-Neon Tetras may reach a length of 1.5 inches and have a lifetime of 2–3 years.
+Neon tetras require subtropical water in nature, with a pH of 6.0 to 7.5 and a temperature of 75℉.
+They may reach a length of 1.5 inches and have a lifetspan of 2–3 years.
 They're the best fish for a 3-gallon tank because of this.

 Guppies enjoy the water that is neutral to slightly acidic (pH 7-8).
 Water conditions should be consistent since rapid changes can create stress in your fish, resulting in disease or death.
-Guppies are tropical fish.
-Thus, they should be kept at a 72-82 degrees Fahrenheit temperature.
+Guppies are tropical fish that should be kept at a 72-82℉ temperature.

 Betta fish are among the greatest fish for a 3-gallon tank since they are inexpensive and simple to maintain.
-Betta fish can live for two to five years in the right conditions, and they're only around two inches long so they won't take up much room in a 3-gallon tank.
+Betta fish can live for 2-5 years in the right conditions, and they're only around 2 inches long so they won't take up much room in a 3-gallon tank.